 As an average rule of thumb, we are 5.5 – 6 hours driving from Glasgow, (a little longer from Edinburgh), 3 – 3.5 hours from Inverness, 3 hours from Fort William and 1.5 hours from the Skye Bridge.

-Tinhouse is accessed by a fairly steep track, cars are fine, however it is not suitable for vans or heavy vehicles.
+Tinhouse is accessed by a steep track, most cars and 4×4’s are fine, however it is not suitable for vans or larger vehicles.
 Alternative parking spaces are available.